alondmnt/parallel-comp/README.md

         get_job_info(<batch_id>, <job_idx>)

-this includes, for instance, the last qstat data recorded before the job shut down, the data files used as input/output, its PBS_JOBID, hostname, etc. usually it is unnecessary to access this data. this function is usually used by jobs to get their parameter set.
+this may include, for instance, the last qstat data recorded before the job shut down, the data files used as input/output, the job's ClusterID, hostname, etc. usually it is unnecessary to access this data. this function is usually used by jobs to get their parameter set.

 ### job submission